alex-curtin/SEI-Project-1/README.md

 5. Display chord chart
   - The chart appears but I need to create conditions to alter the appearance based on the starting fret of the chart.
   - Currently need to: fix appearance of muted strings on chords that start after fret; make finger notation markers appear over strings; Add fret markers; add conditions for barre chords.
-  - The site needs to be styled & made responsive.
-This is the current priority.
+  - Responsive design added - put up on Surge to test further.
+  - Currently styling.

+6. Come up with a name.

-6. Publish site on Surge
+7. Publish site on Surge

 Strech: Stretch goals would include: displaying multiple variations for each chord, enabling users to save a list of chords they want to use, suggesting chords to go with the user's saved chords (this may require an additional API).